graezykev/normalise-your-git-commit-and-push/steps.md

 i.e., your commit message must be at least formatted like `"feat: your commit description ..."`.

 However, Your message of `"commit after fixing index.js"` doesn't satisfy the rule, which means your commit will fail.

+We'll find out how to fix it later.

 ### 4.2.
 Add Message Format Linting to Commit Message Hook